jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Objects/Get-Object-2.md

 Name|Description
 ---|---
-x-amz-storage-class|Provide storage type information of Object
+x-amz-storage-class|Provide storage type information of Object.
+In the case of non-standard storage, OSS will return the Header x-amz-restore|Restoration information and replica life cycle of the object

 ### Response Element
 No Response Element